arbor-sim/arbor/doc/concepts/units.rst

     centi           1e-2
    =============   =======   =============   =======

-Parameters are passed into Arbor via a ``quantity``, which comprise a value and a unit.
+Parameters are passed into Arbor via a ``quantity``, which comprises a value and a unit.
 We construct a quantity by multiplication of a scalar value by a unit.
-Multiplication of two quantities will result in the pointwise product of the values and units; like one would expect.
+Multiplication of two quantities will result in the pointwise product of the values and units, as one would expect.

 .. code-block:: python

-    # two kilometers, dimension is length
+    # two kilometers, dimension is the length
     l = 2 * km

     # three kilometers, but with the scaling factored out